by Ron Cooper

 Every month, the message on the sign could contain another word or phrase that shows we warmly welcome the rich diversity brought by our new neighbors.

 Tolerance doesn’t exist in a vacuum.
 It must be built through patience, love and understanding.
-And a class in Arabic might not hurt!
+And a class in Arabic might not hurt at all!